 This series, well this series as I wrote in my notes ( yes I take notes when I read) is very thought-provoking and test the boundaries.
-Your stomach will twist as some scenes are masterfully told while other you’ll find to mediocre and drawn out.
-I would say by far I most thoroughly enjoyed scenes are the dream sequences, while still making dream come alive the author was still able to capture the dreamlike setting with carefully chosen words and allowing the reader to only see so much of the dream.
+Your stomach will twist as some scenes are masterfully told while other you’ll find mediocre and drawn out.
+I would say by far I most thoroughly enjoyed scenes are the dream sequences, while still making the dream come alive the author was still able to capture the dreamlike setting with carefully chosen words and allowing the reader to only see so much of the dream.

 It took me awhile to fully understand some of the characters and their relationship.
 Some seem to have an underlying story of their own, like Anya & Senator Bosworth & Monica, Anya & Jane, Nolan Corning & his gang ( I would love to know how they all came about, while it briefly explored it didn’t really hint as to the how) and most importantly Lindsey and Drew.
 Now the series follow Lindsey and Drew so you’ll get their story but everyone’s else just seems to be there was blackmail.
 Which is fine but it just seemed a little redundant to me.

 Book 1 Game is told from Lindsay point of view and was my highest rated book at 5 stars.
 I think the author captured light on to a lot of problem in today’s society, whether it was intentional or not.
 I think it drove home that this series would be a thriller with a hint of mystery.
 But…and it’s a big BUT….Book 2 Ruse told from Drew point of view completely jumps tracks and seems more focused on romance department.
 And this is where I found a lot of mediocre scenes unfold.
 The chemistry between our main characters seem unconnected and forced.
 They evolve fast considering what they both had gone through.
-More questions arise about the integrity of the secondary cast that again don’t seem to be fully answered.
+More questions arise about the integrity of the secondary cast that again doesn’t seem to be fully answered.
 But you do learn Drew’s story. why Drew is the way he is, why he went to lengths he has.
 But his strong Alpha character is tested and at times I felt he failed.
-Where he was supposed to come off as strong but soft he just comes of as soft.
+Where he was supposed to come off as strong but soft he just comes off as soft.
 Book 3 Plan is told in alternating point views, which I did enjoy.
 I think it gave more to the story and the building of the conclusion.
-But still in book 3 the characters give of this weird vibe, mostly Lindsay & Drew when they have their bedroom dialogue.
+But still, in book 3 the characters give off this weird vibe, mostly Lindsay & Drew when they have their bedroom dialogue.
 It’s like really strange.
-I think there was just too much built into those scene and since book 1 gave me the feel of a suspense/thriller books 2 & 3 did not do it fully.
+I think there was just too much built into that scene and since book 1 gave me the feel of a suspense/thriller books 2 & 3 did not do it fully.
 They did offer it periodically.
 The bulk of those books seems to be the “awkward bedroom scenes.”

-One other thing I wanted to point out is that the main characters Lindsey and Drew come off with having multiple personality and are often hard to keep up with until the after fact comes out and explains why they acted such way.
+One other thing I wanted to point out is that the main characters Lindsey and Drew come off with having multiple personalities and are often hard to keep up with until the after fact comes out and explains why they acted such way.

-So I enjoyed this, I though the suspense/ thriller parts where phenomenally written but the romance just seemed out-of-place and forced.
+So I enjoyed this, I thought the suspense/ thriller parts where phenomenally written but the romance just seemed out-of-place and forced.
 Book one was a killer and I would read it again and again, book 2 & 3 not so much.
 I think I would have loved for it t stayed more on the thriller side.

 Lastly the mention Bulletproof Coffee is made in this book, I had never heard of this prior to this book but apparently it is a real thing of mixing Coffee with butter & coconut oil.
-Funny thing happened after this reading this book a Facebook Friend Virginia Grittin DiMaio posted a recipe for it.
+The funny thing happened after this reading this book a Facebook Friend Virginia Grittin DiMaio posted a recipe for it.
 So with that said I want to share it with you incase you wanted to give it a try also.
 I know I’m going too.
 Just click here Bulletproof Coffee .
 Thanks Virginia for allowing me to post this to my review.